 A beautiful with amazing weather in the heart of the Pacific, called the Republic of Nauru.
 The island, which is home to vast phosphate sources, is surrounded by coral reefs that flow out of the water during the ebb and create a special beauty in the waters of the Pacific.

 Russia, the largest country in the world, is a country with abundance of historical and natural tourist Attractions.
 To enter this country where is in the fifth place of most difficult visa countries.
 Moreover, to enter you must answer a list of questions.
 The name of the person or organization paying the trip.
 Name all the countries you’ve traveled to in the past 10 years.
 The place where the person is currently working and the two previous jobs.
 Any educational institution where the person has participated in.

 Any charity in which one is a member of.
 Details of family members residing in Russia.
 Also, details of any training in explosives, nuclear weapons, etc. and details of national service.
 After all that, you may be approved and be given a visa.

-This African country, which has been weakened by war and terrorism in recent decades, desperately needs the money of tourists, but the government does not want tourists to be abducted and killed.
+This African country, which has been weakened by war and terrorism in recent decades.
+It makes this country one of most unsafe countries to visit.
+Therefore, the government does not want tourists to be abducted and killed.
 Perhaps the main reason is that the country is very difficult to issue visas to tourists.